 After the departure of the VOC, the British came to Malaysia.
 Thus, on January 20, 1874, an agreement was made between the British and the Sultan of Perak Raja Abdullah.
 This agreement marked the official beginning of British influence on the politics of various Malaysian states.
 And still today, Malaysia is a part of the British Commonwealth.

-Sightseeing – What to do on Pulau Pangkor?
+Sightseeing – What to see and do on Pulau Pangkor?

 Let me be clear: there is not much left to see on Pulau Pangkor of the history that has just been told here.
 But of course you can still do plenty of other things on this beautiful paradise.

 The best way to do that is to rent a scooter.
 Usually, this can be arranged at your accommodation and otherwise there is a rental company nearby.
 The island is not big.
 That means you can explore it all in one day.
 The rest of the days you can enjoy the beach and the beautiful sunset (if you are on the west side of course).
 Below are a few great ideas.